goopsie/aries-klipper-flash-script/readme.md

 connect klipper host to printer via configured UART pins.

-suggested you unplug the ribbon cable connecting the screen to the screen PCB. it's useless unless you wish to revert to stock firmware.
+suggested you unplug either the ribbon cable connecting the screen to the screen PCB, or the ribbon cable running from the screen PCB to the stm32 board.

-reverting to stock firmware is as easy as booting the printer as normal.
+reverting to stock firmware is as easy as booting the printer as normal. un-solder uart pins, plug back in any cables you may have unplugged.

 you'll get a prompt on-screen stating something akin to "The firmware failed to update.
 Press OK to retry", with an "OK" button.